This document describes how to request, install, trust, and renew certain types of certificates on Cisco ASA Software managed with ASDM.

 Q. Is it always required to generate a new Key Pair?

-A.The Key Pair generation step is optional.
-Existing Key Pair can be used, or in case of PKCS12 the Key Pair is imported with the certificate.
+A.The Key Pair generation steps are optional.
+The Existing Key Pair can be used, or if the PKCS12 Key Pair is imported with the certificate.
 Please see the Select the Key Pair Name section for the respective enrollment / re-enrollment type.

 Q. Is it safe to generate a new Key Pair for a new Identity Certificate?

-A. The process is safe as long as a new Key Pair name is used.
+A. This process is safe as long as a new Key Pair name is used.
 In such a case, the old Key Pairs are not changed.

 Q. Is it required to generate the key again when a firewall is replaced (like RMA)?